Period Pain? What You Should Know

 - EWG’s Dirty Dozen fruits and vegetables – if you want to consume these fruits and veggies ensure you are getting them from clean sources!

 - Healthy fats including avocados, salmon, and olive oil

 - Foods rich in vitamin C

 - Plant-based protein such as nuts, seeds, legumes, and grains

 - EWG’s Clean 15 fruits and vegetables

 There are a number of supplements that have been shown to improve period pain when taken regularly.
-However, always consult with a Naturopathic Doctor to find out WHICH supplements are most indicated for your case!
+However, always consult with a qualified health care practitioner to find out WHICH supplements are most indicated for you!
 Remember, there is no one size fits all approach when it comes to health!